scylladb/scylla-manager/docs/source/add-a-cluster.rst

 **Before You Begin**

 * Confirm you have a managed cluster running under Scylla Manager.
-If you do not have a managed cluster, see `Add a cluster`_.
+If you do not have a managed cluster, see :ref:`add-cluster`.
 * Confirm the `node <https://docs.scylladb.com/operating-scylla/procedures/cluster-management/add_node_to_cluster/#procedure>`_ or `Datacenter </operating-scylla/procedures/cluster-management/add_dc_to_existing_dc/#procedure>`_ is added to the Scylla Cluster.

 **Procedure**